 No Touchy-Touchy

 Always respect a cosplayer’s personal space.
-You probably won’t apppreciate having a total stranger wrapping an arm around you without consent.
+You probably won’t appreciate having a total stranger wrapping an arm around you without consent.
 And neither do cosplayers.
 Plus, inappropriate touching will always be punished by security.

 Prop Fondling